-This is one of the more expensive cameras on the list, but the Thinkware F800 Pro makes it in based on its sleek design and premium features.
+This is one of the more expensive dash cameras on the list, but the Thinkware F800 Pro makes it in to our top picks based on its sleek design and premium features.

 Recording at a 140-degree angle at 30Fps, the dash cam is able to capture detailed video footage in all conditions, day and night.
 As well as providing you with the expected benefits of a dashcam, the Thinkware F800 is able to monitor the health of your vehicle’s battery when in parking mode and will shut down if it detects any issues.